natsumi/rails_template/README.md

 This template currently works with:

 - Rails 7.1
-- Bundler 2.x
+- Ruby 3.1 or newer
-- PostgreSQL
+- Node 18+

 ## Installation

 _Optional._

-To make this the default Rails application template on your system, create a `~/.railsrc` file with these contents:
+To make this the default Rails application template on your system, create a `~/.railsrc` file with these contents

 ```
--d postgresql
+-d sqlite3
 -m https://raw.githubusercontent.com/natsumi/rails-template/main/template.rb
 ```